For our centenary we've worked with award-winning garden designer Sarah Eberle to create a garden for RHS Chelsea Flower Show in 2019.

-Set in the British countryside the garden will feature thousands of species, including trees and plants.
-Several habitats will mimic the existing and projected effects of climate change, including warmer, drier summers and wetter winters.
+Set in the British countryside the garden features over 140 species, including trees and plants.
+Several habitats mimic the existing and projected effects of climate change, including warmer, drier summers and wetter winters.

-A farmyard grain silo will appear at the centre of the garden, styled as the workshop of the designer to experiment and research suitable trees and plants for the future.
+A farmyard grain silo appears at the centre of the garden, styled as the workshop of the designer to experiment and research suitable trees and plants for the future.

 The Resilience Garden is a project initiated by the William Robinson Gravetye Charity, with generous support from the following organisations:

 The Animal and Plant Health Agency (APHA), Observatree and Action Oak are project partners.